 Checking your work together should be as easy as creating it.
 Look for a tool that lets you publish and republish your course quickly, and keep a history of different versions that everyone can access for reference.

-If you’re considering switching to a collaborative authoring software, we’d recommend you “try before you buy” by getting your whole team to put the software through its paces.
+If you’re considering switching to a collaborative authoring tool, we’d recommend you “try before you buy” by getting your whole team to put the software through its paces.
 If they can work together to create a mini-module in the length of your free trial (normally 14 days), you’ve found a winner!

 Latest posts by Georgina Cooke (see all)